Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the ``VirusTotal`` option will search VirusTotal for the selected value.

+- Clicking the ``Process Info`` option will show all logs that include this process's entity_id in the ``process.entity_id`` field.

+- Clicking the ``Process and Child Info`` option will show all logs that include this process's entity_id in either the ``process.entity_id`` or ``process.parent.entity_id`` fields (depending on the process, this may show the same logs as the ``Process Info`` option or it may show more).

-- Clicking the ``Process Info`` option will show all logs for the selected process.
+- Clicking the ``Process All Info`` option will show all logs that include this process's entity_id in any field (depending on the process, this may show the same logs as the ``Process and Child Info`` option or it may show more).

 - Clicking the ``Process Ancestors`` option will show all parent processes for the selected process.

 Please note that some of these actions will only display on the Actions menu if you click on a specific log type.
-For example, the ``Process Info`` and ``Process Ancestors`` options will only appear if you click on a log that contains the ``process.entity_id`` field.
+For example, the Process options will only appear if you click on a log that contains the ``process.entity_id`` field.

 If you'd like to add your own custom actions, see the :ref:`soc-customization` section.